-For the first time, Taipei City, Chinese Taipei, will host the 2017 World Junior Championships.
+Taipei City, Chinese Taipei, will host the 2017 World Junior Championships.
+This marks the first time the competition has been held in this country.
 The event begins on March 15 with the men’s and pairs short programs.

 A total of 184 skaters from 43 International Skating Union (ISU) members will contest the four disciplines.
 All skaters will compete in the short program segments with the top 24 singles skaters, 16 pairs and 20 ice dance teams moving on to the long programs.